mikeyoshino/TheFreezeTeamBlog/input/posts/premature-optimization.md

 Title: Premature Optimization?
+Published: 03/13/2019
 Tags:
   - C#
 Author: Steven T. Cramer
 Image: PrematureOptimization.png
+Description: I am not fan of the "premature optimization" phrase.
+The phrase is subjective, and begs the question; "what is premature?
+Excerpt: I am not fan of the "premature optimization" phrase.
+The phrase is subjective, and begs the question; "what is premature?
 ---

 I am not fan of the "premature optimization" phrase.